jbgalvo/Activity-13-React-Components-Props-And-useState/README.md

 ## Activity 13 - React Components, Props, and useState

-This activity was created using HTML, CSS, Bootstrap 5, Javascript, and React Js.
+This activity was created using HTML, CSS, Bootstrap 5, Javascript, Vite and React Js.

 ## BASE 404 - Activity 13